 When we don’t celebrate in who God sees us as and allow thanksgiving to fuel our devotion, we essentially prefer our broken view of God’s atonement and our self-value above His truth concerning redemption.

-You are valued by God, that is why Jesus died.
-His death wasn’t simply to “forgive you of your sins,” no, it was to pull you back into relationship with Him.
+You are valued by God; that is why Jesus died.
+His death wasn’t simply to “forgive you of your sins,” no, it was to pull you back into a relationship with Him.

 Sin was the hinderance that the cross removed, not the reason for His death.
 We were the reason.
 God so loved the world that He gave his only Son for many more sons and daughters.
 (John 3:16, Romans 8:9, Colossians 1:18)